pretix/pretix/doc/development/api/plugins.rst

 It is possible to extend pretix with custom Python code using the official plugin API.
-Every plugin has to be implemented as an independent Django 'app' living in an own python package nstalled like any other python module.
+Every plugin has to be implemented as an independent Django 'app' living in its own python package installed like any other python module.
 There are also some official plugins inside the ``pretix/plugins/`` directory of your pretix installation.

 The communication between pretix and the plugins happens mostly using Django's